Over 100 volunteers generously give their time to benefit the mission of Pullman Regional Hospital.

-Become an Auxilian and get involved in fundraising opportunities to support patient comfort and healing needs for Pullman Regional Hospital patients.
+Become an Auxilian and get involved in fundraising opportunities to support patient comfort and healing needs.

 Like our employees, our volunteers are part of a team dedicated to the Mission, Vision and Values of Pullman Regional Hospital.
 This diverse group of caring individuals wants to help others, and we want you to join them.
 Our volunteers are an invaluable and welcomed complement to the care we provide, and an indispensable part of Pullman Regional Hospital.